oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Application.md

 - File `settings.json` - workspace settings.
 - File `bookmarks.csv` - saved bookmarks.
 - Folder `.state` contains code editor states for files, such as folding, markers and current position.
-- The `.xxx` folders are created and used by the program for various purposes.
+- The `.xxx` folders are created and used by the app for various purposes.
 - Folders `exe` and `dll` - default folders for files created when compiling code files with role `exeProgram` or `classLibrary`.

 ### Open